Condla/web-shop-o11y-demo/README.md

 /bin/bash up.sh
 ```

+## Next Steps

+Regardless of where you have deployed the app and the agents/backends you'll now have access to the web application running on the public ip address accessible via port 3389.

-* Step 2: Go to `<ip>:80/shop?name=<enter a name here>` to see the web shop interface.
+* Go to `<ip>:3389/shop?name=<enter a name here>` to see the web shop interface.
 * If you didn't add any products the shop should be empty.
 * You can run this script to add 4 cats to the shop.
 Feel free to modify names, prices, tags and pic_refs as needed.
+  * NOTE: `8080` is the port of the `products` service.
+So you're directly interacting with the `products` API

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"name": "Meows", "price": "29.99", "tag": "cool", "pic_ref": "https://placekitten.com/251/250"}' localhost:8080/products/